Cross-cultural communication: Theories

 These theories have been applied to a variety of different communication theories and settings, including general business and management (Fons Trompenaars and Charles Hampden-Turner) and marketing (Marieke de Mooij, Stephan Dahl).
 There have also been several successful educational projects which concentrate on the practical applications of these theories in cross-cultural situations.

-These theories have been criticized mainly by management scholars (e.g. Nigel Holden) for being based on the culture concept derived from 19th century cultural anthropology and emphasizing on culture-as-difference and culture-as-essence.
+These theories have been criticized mainly by management scholars (e.g. Nigel Holden) for being based on the culture concept derived from 19th century cultural anthropology and emphasizing culture-as-difference and culture-as-essence.
 Another criticism has been the uncritical way Hofstede's dimensions are served up in textbooks as facts (Peter W. Cardon).
 There is a move to focus on 'cross-cultural interdependence' instead of the traditional views of comparative differences and similarities between cultures.
 Cross-cultural management is increasingly seen as a form of knowledge management.
 While there is debate in academia, over what cross-cultural teams can do in practice, a meta-analysis by Günter Stahl, Martha Maznevski, Andreas Voigt and Karsten Jonsen on research done on multicultural groups, concluded "Research suggests that cultural diversity leads to process losses through task conflict and decreased social integration, but to process gains through increased creativity and satisfaction."

 Aspects

-There are several parameters that may be perceived differently by people of different cultures:
+Several parameters may be perceived differently by people of different cultures: